kevin-mead/music-related-pihole-lists/README.md

 This [Reddit thread](https://www.reddit.com/r/pihole/comments/1h7s1nr/finally_got_soundcloud_mobile_desktop_working/).

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Disclaimer

 Using Pi-Hole/DNS blocklists is not illegal in my jurisdiction, or most for that matter.
 It may break terms of service for any given service/result in bad things happening (like account bans).
 Use these lists and Pi-Hole at your own risk, obviously.